Setting Up a Jira Zendesk Integration Bidirectionally

 Learn how to achieve seamless integration between Zendesk and Jira, step-by-step.

-Why Should You Opt for a Jira Zendesk Integration?
+Why Opt for a Jira Zendesk Integration?

-A Jira Zendesk integration can be hugely beneficial to both sides of the connection.
-In practice, you will be exchanging information between Jira issues and Zendesk tickets.
-So you need a system that can pick which issues and tickets need to be shared, and then filter the specific information you need, leaving just what the other team needs to know.
+So you need a system that can pick which issues and tickets need to be shared and then filter the specific information you need, leaving just what the other team needs to know.

 Choosing the Right Technology for a Zendesk Jira Integration

+• Decentralized Integration: The integration should enable everyone to adjust their side of the integration independently without jeopardizing security.
 Each side of the integration should be able to control what they send out and change how they deal with incoming data.
-That gives you the right balance of autonomy and security and lets everyone work efficiently.

 The tool I’m going to use for my Jira Zendesk integration is called Exalate.
 Exalate was designed with these three issues in mind and is built to solve the challenges that arise when connecting platforms.